The 10 DET Speaking Themes You'll See on Every Test (2026)

 "If you sit all day, stack habits.
 Pair water with every email break and walk during one call.
 Small rules repeat; big promises don't."

 These are the kind of concise, coherent answers you'll build once your maps are ready.
-The deeper prompt packs live in your online portal, available when you join the big to small speaking course.

 Step 7.
 Why this aligns with the test

 - Learning science: Duolingo's published research supports contextual repetition and semantic mapping for durable recall.
-Your rotation method applies that principle to productive speech (Duolingo Research blog — external).

 From themes to pictures: Your next step